|Family Papilionidae – Swallowtails |

-Most North American members of this family are large, brightly colored butterflies with tailed hind wings.
-Live butterflies photographed both captive and in the wild in the USA.
+Most North American members of this family are brightly colored butterflies with tailed hind wings.

 Checkered Swallowtail – Papilio demoleus

 Family Papilionidae includes about 560 species worldwide; 33 of these live in North America .
 Papilionidae is further subdivided into two subfamilies, Papilioninae and Parnassiinae.
 Most swallowtails are large, brightly colored or black butterflies with one or more tails on the hindwings, with a few exceptions having no tails at all, e.g. genus Parides .